w-frank/garden-website/content/pages/journal.md

 _Alchemilla mollis_, and clearing as we went.
 We removed the large ferns as they had become out of proportion and also cut back the water lily (_Nymphaea alba_) to a more managable size.
-In the process we uncovered a dwarf _acer palmatum_ which was a pleasnt surprise and adds an oriental touch the design.
+In the process we uncovered a dwarf _acer palmatum_ which was a pleasnt surprise and adds an oriental touch to the design.

 Following this, any remaining debris on the surface was cleared by hand with a rake.
 We left all the removed material by the side of the pond over night to